OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:38

-these mentioned by name were leaders in their families;
+those mentioned by name were leaders in their families;
 and their fathers’ houses increased greatly.

 ---

 ## 1 Chronicles 4:39

-They went to the entrance of Gedor, to the east side of the valley,
+They travelled to the entrance of Gedor, to the east side of the valley,
 to seek pasture for their flocks.

 ---